La Roche Posay • Redermic R • Treatments (Face)

 Age: 56 & Over Skin: Dry, Fair-Medium, Warm Hair: Red, Curly, Medium Eyes: Brown

 My skin is dry and sensitive.
 This pale yellow retinol lotion comes in a metal tube, which is pressed to release the lotion.
-I like it because I can apply it only to my wrinkled areas.
-Instructions say to apply once a day, either night or day.
-I've been using it every night for two weeks over a serum.
-I haven't experienced any irritation or dryness.
-The depth of my wrinkles has lessened.
+Instructions say to apply once a day to wrinkled areas.
+I've been using it every night for six weeks, over a serum.
+I haven't experienced any irritation or dryness, but the depth of my wrinkles remains the same.

 Age: 36-43 Skin: Sensitive, Fair, Warm Hair: Red, Wavy, Medium Eyes: Hazel